-Clubs must retain all Books and Vouchers for at least two seasons preceding the current season ready for production whenever required by the Association.
-At least two Clubs each season shall be required to produce their books for examination.
+Clubs must retain all accounts and financial records for at least two seasons preceding the current season ready for production whenever required by the Association.
+At least two Clubs each season shall be required to produce their accounts and financial records for examination.